TokenCut: Segmenting Objects in Images and Videos with Self-supervised Transformer and Normalized Cut: Experiments

 \paragraph*{Bi-partition strategies}

-In Tab.~\ref{tab:partition}, we study different strategies to separate the nodes in our graph into two groups using the second smallest eigenvector.
+In Tab.~\ref{tab:partition}, we study different strategies to separate the nodes in into two groups using the second smallest eigenvector.
 We consider three natural methods: mean value (Mean), Expectation-Maximisation (EM), K-means clustering (K-means).
 We have also tried to search for the splitting point based on the best Ncut energy (Eqn~\ref{eqn:ncut_energy}).
-Note this approach is computational expensive due to the quadratic complexity.
+Note this approach is computationally expensive due to the quadratic complexity.
 The result suggests that the simple mean value as the splitting point performs well for most cases.

-\paragraph*{Video input} We also study the impact of using RGB or Flow for video segmentation.
-The quantitative results are Tab.~\ref{tab:video_ablation}.
-We can see constructing graph with RGB and Flow together can importantly improve the performances on DAVIS~\cite{perazzi2016benchmark}.
-On FBMS~\cite{ochs2013segmentation} and SegTV2~\cite{li2013video}, due to low quality of optical flow, the performances are not stable.
-Using both RGB appearance and flow lead to slightly improvement without the edge refinement, while a slightly worse results than using RGB appearance only after edge refinement.
+\paragraph*{Video input} We also study the impact of using RGB or optical Flow for video segmentation.
+Quantitative results are presented in Tab.~\ref{tab:video_ablation}.
+We can see constructing graph on the entire video is better than constructing the graph per frame.
+We show an anaylsis by using the mean of optical flow feature and use it directly without feeding into transformer.
+The results illustrate that constructing the graph with RGB and RGB representation of the Flow together can significantly improve the performances over DAVIS~\cite{perazzi2016benchmark}.
+On FBMS~\cite{ochs2013segmentation} and SegTV2~\cite{li2013video}, due to the low quality of optical flow, the motion of salient objects are not detected in the optical flow as can be seen from the fact that they are not visible in the RGB visualisation.
+Some failure cases are shown in Fig.~\ref{fig:flow}.
+This failure of optical flow to detect slow motion impedes the inference process for augmenting appearance with optical flow features.
+The low quality of optical flow can be attributed to three factors: 1) small motion between two frames; 2) low quality of raw image, for instance several examples in SegTV2, such as birdfall; 3) the absence of fine-tuning for the pre-trained optical flow model on these three datasets.
+Using both RGB appearance and flow lead to a slight improvement before edge refinement, but slightly worse results after edge refinement compared to using only RGB appearance.
 Some qualitative results are illustrated in Fig.~\ref{fig: diff_inputs}.
-We can see how RGB frame and optical flow are complementary to each other: in the first row, the target moving person shares semantically similar features to other audiences and leveraging only RGB frames would produce a mask cover all the persons; in the second row, the flow also has non-negligible values on the surface of the river, thus using only flow leads to worse performances.
+We can see how RGB frame and optical flow are complementary to each other: in the first row, the target moving person shares semantically similar features to other audiences and using only RGB frames would produce a mask cover all the persons; in the second row, the flow also has non-negligible values on the surface of the river, thus using only flow leads to worse performance.